 Group rates and tours available

 Is your group looking for a fun way to experience a unique part of racing history?
 We welcome school groups of all ages, assisted living facilities, touring companies and even groups of friends.
-We love giving private tours!
-Contact us for more details.
+We love accommodating private tours!

 Conveniently located at 1355 N. Martin Luther King, Jr. Drive – about a half a lap from beautiful downtown Winston-Salem, NC, just blocks from the Trade Arts District.